 Being a vegetarian in Nigeria is challenging because status quo tells us that meat should be the at the centre of the plate.
 Consequently, how do you deal with the friends who constantly give you a hard time about your vegetarian food choices?
 How do you tell your nagging aunties that although you can afford it, you are feeding your husband and children a plate without meat at every single meal?
 As committed as you think you are to the lifestyle, unsupportive family and friends can literally break you and lead you back to old eating habits.
 There are, however, a few things you can do to fend off the negativity.

 - Remember why you started

-The reason you became vegetarian is the most powerful tool in warding off objection and scepticism.
-If your reasons are superficial or based on fad diets, you are less likely to be successful than if your reasons are based on solid convictions such as improved health, increased healthy nutrient intakes, decreased carbon foot print and better treatment of domesticated animals.
+The reason you became vegetarian is the most powerful tool in warding off objection and skepticism.
+If your reasons are superficial or based on fad diets, you are less likely to be successful than if your reasons are based on solid convictions such as improved health, increased healthy nutrient intakes, decreased carbon footprint and better treatment of domesticated animals.